Best Day Trips from New Orleans Under Three Hours

 Drive Time: 1 hour 30 minutes +

-The Mississippi River cuts through 10 different states in the middle of the United States over 3,000 miles.
-New Orleans is well-situated as the terminus of the river, but you’ll be within a short drive of a number of river towns along the Great River Road if you’re feeling ambitious.
+New Orleans is well-situated as the terminus of the river, but you’ll be within a short drive of river towns along the Great River Road if you’re feeling ambitious.

 • Plaquemine: Drive over the Horace Wilkinson Bridge, see the historic homes of downtown, or marvel at the engineering of the Plaquemine Lock State Historic Site.
 This town is just a little over an hour and a half from the city.